2016 HUMANITARIAN AWARD HONOREE

 Iyyappan Subramaniyan grew up in a remote village in Tamil Nadu, a state in Southern India.
 As a child he saw his brother, who was born with Down Syndrome, ostracized by the entire village.
 Other parents refused to let their children play with him and the children constantly teased him.
 Iyyappan’s entire family was ostracized by their community and the village elders openly discriminated against them, believing they were cursed.
 When Iyyappan’s brother died of medical complications at the age of 13 the entire village rejoiced while his family mourned their loss.

-For years, Iyyappan contemplated the fate of children like his brother – children born with intellectual or developmental disabilities in a society that rejected them; children whose parents might abandon them rather than face society’s condemnation.
+For years, Iyyappan contemplated the fate of children like his brother.
 At the age of 21, he decided to take action and dedicate his life to serving these children.
-After receiving his diploma in multipurpose rehabilitation at one of the best schools in Chennai, and with only $25 USD to his name, Iyyappan rented a single room and began his work by taking in and caring for a single abandoned child.
+After receiving his diploma in multipurpose rehabilitation at one of the best schools in Chennai, and with only $25 USD to his name, Iyyappan rented a single room and began his work by founding Sri Arunodayam Charitable Trust and taking in and caring for a single abandoned child.

 As children grow into their teens, those that may benefit are enrolled in a vocational training program called Prayatna that Iyyappan created to ensure youth are equipped with trades that will allow them to support themselves as adults.
 The center generates self-sustaining revenue while preparing these young adults to integrate into mainstream society.